-Many of us already dread opening our emails to begin with but opening up a gazillion meeting invites doesn’t make anybody’s day brighter.
-The first step to change this is certainly revisiting your meetings calendar and seeing whether there are any meetings your team could eliminate.
+For many of us opening up emails fills us with dread, and opening up a “gazillion” meeting invites certainly doesn’t make anybody’s day brighter.
+One way to change this is to revisit your meetings calendar and seeing whether there are any meetings you and your team could eliminate or amalgamate.
 Is there anything that could be turned into an email conversation rather than another meeting?

 Once you’ve deleted everything you can delete, start revisiting your meeting invitations.
 Make them as clear and easy to understand as possible.
-Here are some quick to implement tips for your next invitation – and don’t forget to share this with everyone else sending out invitations, so everyone will be able to benefit from the new technique:
+Here are some quick-to-implement tips for your next invitation: (and don’t forget to share this with everyone else sending out invitations, so everyone will benefit from the new technique):

-1) Instead of a half hour or hour long block, make your meeting 20 minutes or 45 minutes long.
+1) Instead of a half-hour or hour-long block, make your meetings 20 minutes or 45 minutes long.

 2) Instead of just providing a general title, provide a one-sentence aim for the meeting that starts with: “By the end of the meeting, participants will…”